 delicate shoulders support the monstrosity of a huge lioness' head.

 The lappets of her bonnet fall on either side of her ears almost down

-mysterious pomp, is a large moon disc.
+to her breast.
+Surmounting the bonnet is a large moon disc.
 Her dead stare gives to the

 irresponsible ogress, without pity as without pleasure, devouring